akup/multicanister/README.md

 ```

 Also it uses [pic-js](https://github.com/dfinity/pic-js) modified to [use live mode](https://github.com/akup/picjs-fork).
 This changes are subject for PR.
-It is referenced from `typescript/pic` and should be submodule (TODO).
+It is referenced by gitsubmodule `picjs`.

 ### Install didc